Finding A Career Counselor For Career Advice

 • Their earning potential is limited.

-It could also be a valuable option for someone who feels they want to make a change, whether they've been in one field for a long time and feel bored or have always dreamed of a new career path but are nervous about making the jump.
+It could also be a valuable option for someone who feels they want to make a change, whether they've been in one career for a long time and feel bored or have always dreamed of a new career path but are nervous about making the jump.
 Finally, career counseling is also commonly sought by those looking for their first job and planning for the future.
 For this reason, higher education institutions often prioritize helping students find the right career through career counseling services.

-Types of career support
+Types of career counseling

-School counselors
+School counselors with great coaching skills

 A school counselor or advisor could offer one-on-one conversations if you're a student or alumni trying to decide on a major or want to understand what jobs to pursue with a specific degree path.
 They may assist you in finding colleges that offer majors in line with your career needs and help you to identify what you want out of your career after college and then work with you to outline the subjects to research and the educational steps you can take to get there.